-In four easy steps you can gain access to a desktop Next Generation sequencing platform that supports a variety of applications offering simple, rapid, and affordable generation of sequence data for a wide variety of project types.
+If you are based in WHG, in four easy steps you can gain access to a desktop next generation sequencing platform that supports a variety of applications offering simple, rapid, and affordable generation of sequence data for a wide variety of project types.

 We use ARIA, developed by the Division of Structural Biology at Oxford University (STRUBI) as the booking platform for this service.

 Logon to ARIA, view the calendar for availability, and request a run slot.
-Provide a valid project (grant) code and task code for payment and submit.
-You will be notified within 2 working days that your run slot is approved or if there is a problem.
-If you need to book a run less than 2 days in advance, please e-mail firstname.lastname@example.org to notify us of the booking.
+Provide a PO number for payment and submit.
+You will be notified within 1 working day that your run slot is approved or if there is a problem.
+If you need to book a run less than 1 day in advance, please e-mail firstname.lastname@example.org to notify us of the booking.

-At the end of each month, usage will be recharged to the appropriate project code.
+At the end of each month, usage will be recharged to the appropriate PO number.
 In the first instance, no formal restriction will be placed on the number of run slots that can be booked and it is hope that internal users will work together to ensure fair and optimal usage.

 To run the machine, you will need to arrive with the following: